sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ## Validate the InfluxDB handler

-It might take a few moments after you assign the handler to the check or StatsD server for Sensu to receive the metrics, but after an event is handled you should start to see metrics populating InfluxDB.
+It might take a few moments after you assign the handler to the check or StatsD server for Sensu to receive the metrics, but after an event is handled, metrics should start populating InfluxDB.
 You can verify proper handler behavior with `sensu-backend` logs. read [Troubleshoot Sensu][8] for log locations by platform.